2016 clown sightings: 2016 sightings and effects

-Warnings
+Reactions

 On 12 October, the Russian Embassy in London issued a warning to Russian and British citizens because of the clown scare.

-On 13 October, Fijian police warned people against involvement in the events.
+The next day, Fijian police warned people against involvement in the events.

-Clown costume withdrawals and bans

 Several New Zealand shops withdrew clown costumes from their shelves.
 In the United States, school districts in California, New Jersey, and Ohio issued a blanket ban on all clown costumes and clown masks in addition to previously existing policies and restrictions.
 Target pulled clown masks from its website and stores as a result of the scare, as did Canadian Tire.
 The village of Memramcook, New Brunswick asked residents not to dress up as clowns on Halloween.
 Employees of theme parks were instructed to remove any horror costumes and make-up before leaving work.